 All Saints Church, Belfast, is located on University Street (near to Queens University) and Sunday Services are at 11:30am (St. Nicholas Church, Lisburn Road) and 7:30pm (ASC, University Street).
 We are proud to be hosting UniChurch Belfast every Sunday evening.
 This has a more relaxed feel and contemporary style.
 Join us for tea and coffee afterwards.
 You will be most welcome.
 Rev Trevor Johnston.
 Visit www.ascbelfast.com

-Bailieborough Group of Parishes - we are a group of four Church of Ireland parishes around in Co.
-Cavan.
-Our services are open to everyone in the community, and will take place at the following times: 9:30am at Shercock and 9:30am at Mullagh (Service and Sunday Club), 10:45am at Bailieborough (Service and Sunday Club) and 12 noon at Knockbride (Service Sunday Club).
+Bailieborough Group of Parishes - Service-times are 9:30am at Shercock and 9:30am at Mullagh (Service and Sunday Club), 10:45am at Bailieborough (Service and Sunday Club) and 12 noon at Knockbride (Service Sunday Club).
+UNITED SERVICE on the fifth Sunday of the Month at 10:30am -venue to be advised.
 Tea and Coffee after each service (except Shercock).
 All welcome.
-For more information, find us on Facebook or at http://www.bailieborough.kilmore.anglican.org -Rector: Rev Ian Horner
+For more information, find us on Facebook or at http://www.bailieborough.kilmore.anglican.org - Rector: Rev Ian Horner

 Bangor Parish Church, Co.
-Down.
-Sixteenth Sunday after Trinity.
+Down -Fifth Sunday in Lent.
 Traditional Service at 10am and Contemporary Service at 11:30am; with refreshments served between each service.
 There is also a 7pm Service for Young Adults.
-BELONGING...
-If youd like to discover more about the privilege and responsibility of church membership and youve never been to one of our Belonging events, then wed love you to come along to our Belonging Lunch on Sunday 2nd October from12.45pm to 2pm.
-During the presentation, after lunch, there will be supervised activities for children.
 We are located at the junction of Hamilton Road and Castle Street, Bangor, Co.
 Down.
 For more information, visit: bangorparishchurch.org.uk

-Crinken Church (St. James), Bray, Co.
+Crinken Church, (St. James) Bray, Co.
 Wicklow.
-11am.
+The Fifth Sunday of Lent.
+Sunday 26th March at 11am.
 Rector, Trevor Stevenson.
 We seek to honour God and share the love of Jesus in our community in the power of the Holy Spirit.
-We are located on the old Dublin Road, half way between Bray and Shankill.
+We are located on the old Dublin Road, half- way between Bray and Shankill.
 For more information, visit; https://crinken.com

 Immanuel Church, Dublin City, meets every Sunday at 11am in the Irish Church Missions building, 28 Bachelors Walk, Dublin 1.
 We extend a warm welcome to people from every race and nation and background.
 Pastor Kieron Lynch.
 For more details, visit: www.immanuelchurchdublin.org